bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 ## System Memory: 4 Gigabytes of DDR4

 There are two distinct memory domains in this machine.
-The entire 4,096-node hypercube possesses a grand total of **32 Megabytes** of distributed SRAM—a mathematically perfect match to the original 1985 CM-1.
+The entire 4,096-node hypercube possesses a grand total of **32 Megabytes** of distributed SRAM--a mathematically perfect match to the original 1985 CM-1.

 However, the Linux host needs real breathing room.
 I gave the Zynq 4 Gigabytes of system RAM using two **Micron MT40A1G16TB-062E** DDR4 chips.